 21. HD was discussing with DEVB, LD and the Construction Industry Council Training Academy (CICTA) on ways for tackling the turnover rate of 40% of LRO's through provision of better training and development of career path.
 Subject to the agreement of the Construction Industry Training Board (CITB), CICTA was prepared to organize such training courses and would report progress made at the next meeting.
-HD believed that proper promotion prospect,formal accreditation of the courses and contractual requirement on the employment of LRO's in private sector projects could help make LRO career more attractive and sustainable.
-Other Members opined that accreditation of the courses was desirable but not essential as long as the qualifications to be awarded for attending these courses were recognized by the construction industry.
+Members generally felt that formal accreditation of these courses was desirable but not essential as long as the qualifications to be awarded for attending these courses were recognized by the construction industry.